deltachat/deltachat-pages/en/help.md

 Servers can therefore only see:

-- the message date,

-- sender and receiver addresses
+- random sender and receiver addresses, by default

 - and message size.